Moreh Responsibilities

 Oversee employees working on the Assembly by…

-1. Oversee staff performance and activities on the Assembly.
+1. Oversee staff performance and activities at the Assembly.

 2. Facilitating staff collaboration and cooperation.